mugraph-payments/mugraph/README.md

    is being transacted and the amounts.
 Those increase risk of deanonimization with data and pattern analysis.

-We improve this scheme in three ways:

-1. Delegates (Mugraph equivalent to Mints) can not issue tokens by themselves.
-   Instead, users create them directly, using [Mithril Certified Transactions](https://mithril.network).
-Those certificates ensure direct fund availability on the Layer 1.
-2. Zero-Knowledge Proofs are used to both conceal asset ids and amounts, as well as guaranteeing UTXO ledger variants, meaning no value is created or destroyed on a transaction.
-3. Mugraph tokens can have their own programs (using the same Zero-Knowledge Proofs), allowing for some form of off-chain Smart Contracts.

 ## Protocol

 ### Delegates

 The equivalent to Mints in Mugraph are **Delegates**.